codebyvictor/Mean-Reversion-Strategy/README.md

 The average price (trend) can be easily defined with a moving average.
 This algorithm uses the simple moving average 90 and a daily timeframe

 ### Strategy
-If the price moves away from the moving average to the upside, the algorithm enters starting to open Sell/Short positions and Vice Versa if the price moves to the downside.

-### Connect to an external device for notification
+### Connect to an external device to receive buy/sell signals

 ## Backtest Conclusion